Our Commitment to You

 University of Alberta

-The Centre for Autism Services Students’ Association – University of Alberta is an officially recognized club that raises awareness for autism on campus and supports programming for teens and young adults at the Centre through fundraising and volunteering.
+The CFASA Students’ Association is an officially recognized club that raises autism awareness and promotes acceptance on campus and supports the Centre with fundraising and volunteering.

 Volunteer